IsaacScript/isaacscript/docs/right-for-me.md

 ### How good at you at coding?

 - Never coded before - ❌ - IsaacScript is not for you.
 Spend a few months learning to code, and then come back here.
 - Beginner - ❔ - Since using IsaacScript can make things more complicated, beginners might want to follow KISS - Keep It Simple, Stupid.
-On the other hand, beginners often waste an enourmous amount of time troubleshooting typos and other small errors.
+On the other hand, beginners often waste an enormous amount of time troubleshooting typos and other small errors.
 The TypeScript compiler is a helpful friend that looks out for you, pointing out all of these small errors automatically.
 - Intermediate - ✔️ - `isaacscript` helps you focus on _coding_.
 Spend less time referencing the API docs amd less dealing with runtime errors.
 - Expert - ✔️ - You probably already know how invaluable type-safety is.
 Enjoy the power of TypeScript's generics and robust ecosystem.
 And use IsaacScript's expansive standard library to avoid reinventing the wheel.